vaibhav2ghadge/MAD_ASSI_1/README.md

 1. Write a script - python/golang to import the documents separated by newline into a mongo collection named "restaurant"

+created new function MarshalingFileData(filepath) which read json file line by line and put into mongodb and print how many record insrted in mongodb

 2. Write an implementation of the given interface which reads/writes data & write a main file which demonstrates this.

+Get() & GetAll() return restaurant array created new method PrintRestaurant() which take restarant array and print it
+	it is in main.go and  mongorepository.go
-3. Write a command line interface which accepts command line arguments into the terminal which retreives data in golang(extra credit).

-Following commands should work:
+3. Write a command line interface which accepts command line arguments into the terminal which retreives data in golang(extra credit). done some command line argument verification and then called method Following commands should work:
 ```
 ./runprogram find --type_of_food=Thai